Unclassified Staff Advisory Council Elections

 The Unclassified Staff Advisory Council (USAC) would like to congratulate the following on their elections to USAC:

-Jerry, Teresa, Amanda, and Chris will be serving full three-year terms ending 2017.
+Carol, Danielle, Amanda, and Julia will be serving full three-year terms ending 2018.

 We'd like to extend our thanks to all of you who participated in the voting.
 USAC is a meaningful form of service to the university, its staff, and students.
 We commend this year's winners on their willingness to serve.

 *****2015 USAC Election Monday, April 27, 2015 through Friday, May 8, 2015*****

 2015 USAC Election

 Voting will be open form Monday, April 27, through Friday, May 8.

 Please follow this link to vote today USAC VOTE

 USAC Candidates Spring 2015